Mattedigital/learning_log/terminology.md

 Part of a URL that identifies a resource.
 For example, in http://foo.com/products/id, “/products/id” is the route.

 ---

+#### SQL

+SQL stands for “Structured Query Language” provides a standard way of querying relational data sets.
+SQL databases store data in tables that are linked together via common IDs, typically integers.
+See also NoSQL.

+---

 #### Unopinionated frameworks